 Three: In a large saucepan, add the chicken stock over medium-high heat and bring it to a boil; add the Molokhia and lower the heat to low.

-Four: Cook until you see bubbles on the sides, then add the garlic mixture and tomato paste, cook for one more minute, then turn off the heat.
+Four: Cook until you see bubbles on the sides, then add the garlic mixture and tomato paste, cook for one more minute,

-- You can also add chicken strips or meat strips to add more protein to the soup.
+This recipe is best served warm.
+I like to serve it with white rice, vermicelli rice or basmati rice.
+Sometimes, I add chicken strips or meat strips to add more protein to the soup.

 You can also serve it with a side of Zucchini Pancakes, Cabbage Patties, naan or pita bread.
-Lemon wedges on the side is also most served with this recipe.

 Store the Molokhia inside the fridge in an airtight container.
 This will make it last for about 3 to 5 days.

-Freezing is not recommended because the dish is best eaten the day it is made or the day after.
+I don't recommend freezing it as this dish is best eaten the day it is made or the day after.
 Freezing can affect the taste and texture of the Molokhia.

 Spinach and Molokhia are very different, even if they might look alike.
 A Molokhia soup will not be the same as Spinach.
 You can combine the two if you’re running low on any of them.

-More Easy Recipes
+More Soup Recipes

-Follow Recipe Tale on Pinterest and Instagram or subscribe to our newsletter to keep up-to-date with all new recipes.
+Follow me on Pinterest and Instagram or subscribe to our newsletter to keep up-to-date with all new recipes.

 Recipe